After the Removal of Multiple Teeth

 Do not rinse your mouth for the first post-operative day, or while there is bleeding.
 After the first day, use a warm salt-water rinse every 4 hours and following meals to flush out particles of food and debris that may lodge in the operated area.
 (One half teaspoon of salt in an 8 oz glass of lukewarm water).
 After you have seen your dentist for a denture adjustment, take your denture out and rinse your mouth 3 to 4 times a day.

 Restrict your diet to liquids and soft foods that are comfortable for you to eat.
 As the wounds heal, you will be able to advance your diet.
 Soft foods are usually tolerated after 24 hours.
-You may resume normal physical activity as tolerated 2 or 3 days after surgery as directed by Dr. Fraser.
+You may resume normal physical activity as tolerated 2 or 3 days after surgery as directed by Drs.
+Patel and Fraser.

 The removal of many teeth at one time is quite different than the extraction of one or two teeth.
 Because the bone must be shaped and smoothed prior to the insertion of a denture, the following conditions may occur, all of which are considered normal: